eviestergio/ChartFact/README.md

 The pipeline for creating the ChartFact dataset includes the following steps:
 1. **Data Extraction:** Extract a subset of data entries from a source folder of QA datasets.
-2. **Data Preprocessing:** Standardize the extracted data into a consistent format.
+2. **Data Preprocessing:** Standardise the extracted data into a consistent format.
 3. **Data Translation:** Generate underlying tables for charts that don’t have any.
 4. **Data Formatting:** Convert the translated data tables into properly formatted CSV files.
 5. **Data Prompting:** Generate claims and explanations for each class of labels.